CookieUzen/Arch-Installation/README.md

 Welcome to a part guide, part dotfiles repository!
 This repository includes a comprehensive guide to installing Linux and the components it is made of.
 It is essentially a beginner friendly wiki.

 ## Manual

 In this folder, I will go through an standard installation of Linux.
 I mainly cover the distro Manjaro and Arch Linux, yet the instructions are broad enough that you will help with any distro you prefer to use.

-If you are a beginner, and perform your first installation of Linux, click [here](./manual/Installation/).
+If you are a beginner, and perform your first installation of Linux, click [here](./Installation/).

-If you are have some experience with Unix based system, and would like to perform a more challenging Linux installation, click [here](./manual/Advance_Installation).
+If you are have some experience with Unix based system, and would like to perform a more challenging Linux installation, click [here](./Advance_Installation/).

-If you have an existing Linux installation and want to _rice it_ (make it cooler and better), click [here](./manual/Ricing/)
+If you have an existing Linux installation and want to _rice it_ (make it cooler and better), click [here](./Ricing/)

-If you have an existing installation and would like to find some quality software (and some documentation on how to use them), click [here](./manual/Tools/).
+If you have an existing installation and would like to find some quality software (and some documentation on how to use them), click [here](./Tools/).

 ## Dotfiles

 In this folder, I have a copy of my dotfiles for certain programs.
-The dotfiles contain a decent amount of comments to explain the settings and you may draw some inspiration from them.
+The dotfiles contain a decent amount of comments to explain the settings and you might draw some inspiration from them.

 I am also working on a bootstrap program.
 Which would install suitable programs and dotfiles (sensible dotfiles) on a Arch based distro.
 It would allow you to quickly step up a decent system to tinker with, or simply save time when installing Linux on a new computer.
 This program takes inspiration from [Luke Smith's LARBS](https://github.com/LukeSmithxyz/LARBS).